What sort of Church is St. Margaret's?

 At St Margaret’s we are always delighted to welcome children or babies into the Church through baptism.
-Baptism normally takes place in one of our main Sunday morning services and our parish priest, Father Philip, would normally prepare you for this.
-You can usually speak to him on a Sunday morning, or on a Friday morning at Playtime in the Parish Hall, or contact him on 01943 607210
+Baptism normally takes place in one of our main Sunday morning services.
+For more details, see our Services section, Special Occasions.

 Is it possible for us to have our wedding at St Margaret's?

 We hope so!
 However there are always some legal preliminaries to be completed before a marriage can take place in a Church of England Church.
 These are to do with where you live, or whether you have a “qualifying connection” with St Margaret’s, or whether you have been married previously.
-It is always best first to speak to Fr Philip who will guide you through the process and what might be required.
-We always try to find a way for you to enjoy your special day in St Margaret’s!
-Please contact Father Philip on 01943 607210
+For more details, see our Services section, Special Occasions.

 My loved one has died.
 Can the funeral be held at St Margaret's?